Effectiveness of Chronic Coronary Total Occlusion PCI

 This registry study reports that compared with patients with failed CTO PCI, successful CTO PCI was associated with improved survival at 2 years and a decreased likelihood for subsequent CABG procedures.
 It should be noted that as in all observational studies, unmeasured confounders that could influence the likelihood of CTO PCI success or failure were not considered.
 The DECISION-CTO randomized trial presented at ACC 2017 showed that routine CTO-PCI with optimal medical therapy is not superior to optimal medical therapy alone in reducing cardiovascular outcomes among patients, and failed to show benefit of CTO PCI.

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Aortic Surgery, Cardiac Surgery and Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Cardiac Surgical Procedures, Coronary Angiography, Coronary Artery Bypass, Coronary Artery Disease, Coronary Occlusion, Disease-Free Survival, Myocardial Infarction, Outcome Assessment (Health Care), Percutaneous Coronary Intervention, Secondary Prevention, Survival Rate, Veterans